 Eviction prevention and rent help is available from non-profit organizations as well as government offices.
 Tenants with a pay or quit notice, or that are facing eviction due to unpaid rent or energy bills, can receive financial help or advice.
 Or funds may be issued for security deposits on a new home.
 Find more information on rental assistance in Sonoma County.

-Sonoma County holiday programs - Find information on charities, government agencies such as fire stations, and churches that offer assistance during the holidays.
-There may be free gifts at Christmas, home delivered meals, toy drives, Adopt a Family, and other programs.
-Find Sonoma County holiday assistance.
+Sonoma County free holiday programs - Find information on charities, government agencies such as fire stations, and churches that offer assistance during the holidays.
+There may be free gifts at Christmas, home delivered meals, toy drives, Adopt a Family, gift cards, and other programs.
+Find Sonoma County free holiday assistance.

 Society of Saint Vincent in Santa Rosa can help families across Sonoma County.
 There are local churches or parishes that are part of this charity.
 The resources are focused on basic needs and case management.